Krei

 Krei is a village in Kose Parish, Harju County in northern Estonia.
 It is located between Kose and the Tallinn–Tartu road (E263), Kose-Uuemõisa is situated northwest.
 The village's territory is passed through by the Pirita River.
-As of 2011 Census, the settlement's population was 138.
+As of the 2011 census, the settlement's population was 138.

-An ecovillage for 44 families is planned into Krei village.
+An ecovillage for 44 families is planned in Krei.
 It is predicted that the engineering will start in 2013 and the construction of houses in 2014.